New emergency instructions

 COVID-19 – Antiviral Medicines for Influenza – Authorisation – Residential Aged Care Facilities

-PHEO #23 - Public Health Emergency Order: Authorisation for distribution - ANTIVIRAL MEDICINES for INFLUENZA Gazette No. S 624 Thursday 3 November in force on 3 November 2022.
+PHEO #24 - Public Health Emergency Order: Authorisation for distribution - ANTIVIRAL MEDICINES for INFLUENZA Gazette No. G 2 Thursday 11 January 2024External Link (see pages 21-22) in force on 12 January 2024.
 This Order authorises classes of persons (Residential Aged Care Facilities) to obtain and possess or supply Schedule 4 poisons entered in the Australian Register of Therapeutic Goods and indicated for the treatment of influenza, under the conditions outlined in the Order for a period of six months unless revoked earlier.

 Medicine shortages